 Popular German characteristics

-You might still be deciding whether or not you want to take a German DNA test, and that’s perfectly okay.
+You might still be deciding whether or not you want to take a German DNA analysis, and that’s perfectly okay.
 In the meantime, it could be a good idea to explore some very general German characteristics – both physical and cultural – that may or may not apply to you.
 Here are some of the most popular characteristics that many German people share.
 Of course, keep in mind there is no one way to be German, and even if you contain none of these traits, you could still very well be Deutsche.

 Physical Characteristics